its-maneeshk/ManishHubX/README.md

 # ManishHubX
-A simple portfolio website using HTML5, CSS3 and Javascript
+A simple portfolio webpage using react + vite and TailwindCSS

 ## Demo